colevandersWands/homework-submission/README.md

 > Psst.
 Please don't put these on the homework project board!
 Reserve the board for homework issues only to avoid cluttering it up.

-Each wednesday by noon you will be expected to create a _new_ issue updating your classmates and coaches on your progress since Sunday.
+Each wednesday you are be expected to create a _new_ issue updating your classmates and coaches on your progress since Sunday.
 The first step is to set up your issue:

 * __Name__: Name your issue something helpful
 * __Label__: Label your issue with `week-n` _and_ `wednesday-check-in`.